moby/moby/docs/man/docker-search.1.md

 # DESCRIPTION

-Search an index for an image with that matches the term TERM.
+Search Docker Hub for an image with that matches the specified `TERM`.
 The table of images returned displays the name, description (truncated by default), number of stars awarded, whether the image is official, and whether it is automated.

 *Note* - Search queries will only return up to 25 results